 This example verifies that the web server responds with content containing “Acme Inc”.
 If the check fails, it retries up to 5 times with 1 second between attempts.

-Goss Format
+Goss format

 The check result is OK when all Goss rules pass, or CRITICAL when any rule fails.
 See the Goss documentation for the full list of supported resource types and matchers.